adeeb897/autonomous-agent/work_log.md

 - [x] Listed current directory structure to aid in preventing note/code duplication.
 - [x] Updated system_prompt.txt to include a placeholder for the directory structure.
 - [x] Modified llm_agent.py to inject the actual directory structure into the system prompt.
+- [x] Tested the Dockerfile to ensure it meets safety and isolation requirements.
+- [x] Created `docker_test_log.md` to document the testing process and results.

 ### In Progress
 - Task 1: Implement climate emergency plan.